bill-mca/bill-mca.github.io/interdisciplinary-collaboration.md

 I'm not exactly sure how to phrase this one, I'm hoping that I will come up with some better terminology for this as I progress in the course, but I'd like to be purposeful in working on solutions that meet a genuine need.
 I see this as a skill of an effective interdisciplinary collaborator.
 A specialist is only meeting a genuine need when their work makes sense in a wider context.

 ## Objectives
-1. Apply new tools and strategies, developed over the course of the MACYB, to interdisciplinary collaboration.
+1. **Tools and Strategies** --- Apply new tools and strategies, developed over the course of the MACYB, to interdisciplinary collaboration collaboration
-2. Find ways of embedding shared values into decision making about interdisciplinary projects.
+2. **Foster Shared Values** --- Find ways of embedding shared values into decision making about interdisciplinary projects

 ## Prior knowledge
 In (poorly) defining this goal, I'm drawing on the concepts of holistic grazing management[^savory].
 Holistic management asks practitioners to carefully define their values and their decision making context before making any decisions about changes to environmental management regimes.
 One of the main drivers for me deciding to study the MACYB was the realisation of the importance of interdisciplinary work in the field of environmental management.